-You can find out more about BAL ratings on the New South Wales Rural Fire Service website.
+We hope you enjoyed our post outlining various BAL levels – You can find out more about BAL Ratings for NSW on the New South Wales Rural Fire Service website.
 Bushfires represent a serious risk to buildings and residents in New South Wales, the more buildings that are protected from bushfires, the less risk there is for everyone.

-Houspect and its team of licensed builders can help anyone who is uncertain about whether their home / property complies with BAL requirements as directed by council.
-Please call the Houspect office or submit a contact us enquiry for more detail.
+BAL assessments are useful and Houspect and its team of licensed builders can help anyone with who is uncertain about whether their home/property complies with BAL requirements as directed by the council.